"In preparation for an amazing transition, I am ready to go forward with energy, enthusiasm and empathy. I go with courage."

 Life contains many major changes, and with greater access to the ritual of immersion, people now use the mikveh to commemorate and sanctify some which have gone unnoted and unnamed by our tradition.
 Mayyim Hayyim has a growing library of ceremonies that address a wide variety of transitions, such as:

-Fertility ( During the 9th month of pregnancy, after giving birth, upon weaning, following menopause)
+- Fertility (during the 9th month of pregnancy, preparing to welcome a child, after giving birth, upon weaning, following menopause)